-Mini Strokes are part of our Brain and Nervous System Underwriting Group If you had a mini stroke, aka a TIA and need life insurance, we will help you find the best life insurance companies for you based on your medical history.
+Mini Strokes are part of our brain and nervous system life insurance underwriting.
+If you had a mini-stroke, aka a TIA and need life insurance, we will help you find the best life insurance companies for you based on your medical history.

 Mini Stroke Life Insurance Overview

 A mini stroke is a brief neurologic attack that resolves itself without any permanent damage.
 Symptoms such as dizziness, fainting, difficulty with speech, blurred vision, numbness, etc. with these symptoms disappearing within a 24 hour period.

 Mini Stroke Life Insurance Underwriting